Kappa Alpha Order: Robert E. Lee

-Lee has continued to inspire the members of Kappa Alpha Order since 1923 and remains the spiritual founder.
-In 1994, the advisory council of KA set the mission statement of the organization as such:Kappa Alpha Order seeks to create a lifetime experience which centers on reverence to God, duty, honor, character and gentlemanly conduct as inspired by Robert E. Lee, our spiritual founder.This, too, remains unchanged, despite ongoing internal and external controversy, over KA's association with Lee.
+Lee has continued to inspire the members of Kappa Alpha Order and remains the spiritual founder.
+In 1994, the advisory council of KA set the mission statement of the organization as such: "Kappa Alpha Order seeks to create a lifetime experience which centers on reverence to God, duty, honor, character and gentlemanly conduct as inspired by Robert E. Lee, our spiritual founder".
+This, too, remains unchanged, despite the ongoing internal and external controversy, over KA's association with Lee.
+Although, the Toast was included in the 2015 edition of The Varlet, it was removed from future editions.

-Administrative office

-The Kappa Alpha Order National Administrative Office is located at Mulberry Hill, in Lexington, Virginia.
-It is documented that Mulberry Hill is where Robert E. Lee spent his first night in Lexington, after arriving to take over as president of Washington College.
-Mulberry Hill is a Virginia Historic Landmark, and was listed on the National Register of Historic Places in 1982.
-The offices for the Kappa Alpha Order Educational Foundation are also housed there.

-Member programs

-Number I's Leadership Institute
+Activities

-The Number I's Leadership Institute (Number 1 is the title of the chapter president) is an intensive informational and educational retreat for chapter presidents.
-The retreat is held at a Baptist conference center.
+Kappa Alpha holds a Number I's Leadership Institute, an intensive informational and educational retreat for chapter presidents.

-Kappa Alpha Order Educational Foundation (KAOEF)
+Project Outreach is the fraternity's philanthropic program.
+Its national philanthropy has bee the Muscular Dystrophy Association since 1975.
+In 2001, the fraternity started Operation Crimson Gift, a national blood donation program.
+In addition to these national programs, chapters also conduct service projects in their local communities, including supporting Habitat for Humanity.

-Established in 1982, the Kappa Alpha Order Educational Foundation (KAOEF) is a 501(c)(3) charitable organization.
-The Foundation provides grants for educational programs of the fraternity, such as the National Leadership Institute and Province Councils, and provides scholarships to graduate and undergraduate students.
-KAOEF funds these programs with donations contributed by KA alumni.
+The Kappa Alpha Order Educational Foundation was established in 1982 as a 501(c)(3) charitable organization.
+Using funds donated by KA alumni, he Foundation provides grants for educational programs of the fraternity, such as the National Leadership Institute and Province Councils, and provides scholarships to graduate and undergraduate students.

-Journal

-The Kappa Alpha Journal (or KA Journal) is the fraternity's magazine.
-It has been published since 1879.
-Members of the Kappa Alpha Order are entitled to a free subscription to The KA Journal if initiated within the last ten years, or are a member of The Loyal Order.
-Members initiated between 1936 and 1951 are given a lifetime subscription to the publication.